the-red-feather/thesis/communication/meetings/meeting-2-week-27.md

   - A vpl is just a useful interface in its own right
   - Geofront's addition: the ability to share this online.
   - MAYBE this makes programming easier for some people, but this will be a 'side product' of the other pursuits.

+WHY DOES SOMEONE WANT TO TAKE EXISTING LIBRARIES AND TURN THEM INTO A WEB-BASE VPL FORMAT?
+- interactive, visual debugging
+  - explaining the behavior of algorithms to yourself and others
+  - why web: collaborative debugging
+- reproducability of results
+  - lowering the delta between "it works for me" and "it works for someone else"
+- improving the 'online presence' of research.
+  - making research results 'usable' via a link
+  - interdisciplinary exchange of ideas

 SO: Geofront is intended as a Computational Geometry Sandbox environment.
 Meant for: